14 Ways to do Las Vegas Right (and Cheap!)

 Think Vegas sounds expensive?
 Think again.
 Mid-week, even in the summer, you can easily get a hotel room on the strip, like at The Excalibur or even smack dab in the middle at Bally’s, for around $40 a night.
 Reserve a room for two guests, but comfortably split it between four in two large beds, or bring more if others don’t mind a night on the floor.
 (Just remember to only have two people check in!)
 Don’t bother with cheap motels off the strip when you can stay right in the heart of things so inexpensively.

 3. Eat off the strip

 Again, Vegas doesn’t have to be nearly as expensive as it seems.
-Grab a nice, sit-down dinner off the strip for under $10, or even pick up fast food a few blocks away.
+Grab a nice, sit-down dinner off the strip for under $10-15, or even pick up fast food a few blocks away.
 The buffets in Las Vegas are a must for many, and they definitely provide good bang for your buck.
 If you’re considering how to do Vegas cheap, save money on your other meals by eating away from the scene.

 4. Bring a sweater, even in the summer

 Even (especially?) when it’s 110 degrees Fahrenheit, don’t forget your sweater.
 Air conditioning at hotels and casinos can make you feel like you’re in Antarctica, so prevent frostbite by layering up.